-Students learn on professional filmmaking equipment including Canon DSLR cameras, industry-standard lighting, grip and sound equipment and state-of-the-art sound stages.
-Students edit their films using Apple computers and Adobe Premiere Pro.
+In-person students have access to the professional filmmaking equipment at the school, including Canon cinema cameras, industry-standard lighting, grip and sound equipment and a state-of-the-art sound stage.
+Students edit their films using Adobe Premiere Pro.
 At the end of each workshop, students screen their films in front of their peers, friends and family.